b1g-b33f/Web-app/Beginner Resources.md

 ## Foundationals

 ### Learn the basics for free (This is for ground zero, no IT experience)
-- TCM free tier Help Desk, Soft skills, programming, Linux https://tcm-sec.com/free-tier-launch/
+- TCM free tier Help Desk, Soft skills, Programming, Linux Basics https://tcm-sec.com/free-tier-launch/
 - Basics of hardware/operating systems (A+), networking (Network+), and cybersecurity (Security+).
 Take the certs if you want but the learning is all free here https://www.youtube.com/professormesser

 ### Learn to code for free (All optional but very helpful)